voicevibe2025/speaking-path-website/ARTICLE_QUICK_START.md

 ## Updating the Article

-### If you need to update the article:
-**Option 1: Replace in Google Drive**
+### Option 1: Replace in Google Drive (Same Link)
-- Go to Google Drive
+1. Go to Google Drive
-- Delete the old file or upload a new version
+2. Delete the old file
-- Keep the same sharing link
+3. Upload new version with **same filename**
+4. Share with same settings
-- Team members just click "View Document" again to see updates
+5. Team members refresh page and click "View Document" to see updates
+6. **No code changes needed!**

-**Option 2: Upload New Version**
+### Option 2: New File (Different Link)
-- Upload the new version to Google Drive
+1. Upload new version to Google Drive
-- Get the new sharing link
+2. Get the new sharing link
-- Paste the new link on the article page
-- Click "Load Document"
+3. Open `article.js` and update `ARTICLE_GDRIVE_LINK`
+4. Save and commit
+5. Team members will see the new document

 ---